-“Provisioning” means correctly providing the phone lines or “Services” to work with the “Customer’s” equipment and enabled for various options the “Customer” has chosen.
+“Provisioning” means correctly providing the phone lines or “Services” to work with the “Customer’s” equipment and enabling the various options the “Customer” has chosen.

 “Service” means the telecommunication “Services” provided by the “Service Provider”.

-“Service Provider” under these Terms and Conditions means any mobile/landline/hosted/broadband/rental “Agreement” with any “Service Provider”, network and or airtime provider.
+“Service Provider” under these Terms and Conditions means any landline/hosted/broadband/leased line/point 2 point/nts “Agreement” with any “Service Provider”.